 1. There are a number of internal quality assurance systems and management mechanisms sitting behind our "management of independent investigations", performance against which is recorded on the Authority's database.

 Monitor and report on Police places of detention

-Inspections of Police detention facilities (cells and other places of detention, including Police vehicles for holding and transporting prisoners), reporting to Police Districts and Police National Headquarters following site visits, working with Police representatives to ensure implementation of recommendations arising from our inspections.
+Monitoring and reporting on Police places of detention (cells and other places of detention, including Police vehicles for holding and transporting prisoners).